FrontFin/front-b2b-android/README.md

 Let your users connect brokerage accounts via Front Android SDK.

-__[DEPRECATED]__
+### 📌 Deprecation Notice

-As of 12/7/2023 this package is no longer maintained and has been superseded by a new version.
-For the latest features, improvements, and bug fixes, please use our updated package.
-You can find it here: https://github.com/FrontFin/mesh-android-sdk.
+As of Nov 7, 2023 this package is no longer maintained and has been superseded by a new version.
+For the latest features, improvements, and bug fixes, please use our updated package: [mesh-android-sdk](https://github.com/FrontFin/mesh-android-sdk).

 We encourage all users to migrate to the new package for continued support and updates.

 ### Installation